mohan-1990/flowdesk-assignment-global-price-index/README.md

 3. Install dependencies - `yarn install`
 4. Install `ts-node` package globally - `yarn global add ts-node`.
 This will allow us to run the project without having to compile the typescript files into javascript files
 5. Start the web server - `yarn start`
 6. Wait for 10 seconds.
-This will allow the market data classes for Binance, Huobi and Kraken to setup the websocket connections with the respective websocket server
+This will give the market data classes for Binance, Huobi and Kraken sufficient time create websocket connections with their respective websocket server
 7. Open a browser and enter the url `http://localhost:3000/mid-price`.
 This endpoint will return the averaged mid price of the three exchanges in the `averagedMidPrice` field of the response

 ### Demo